-Families will be able to view how a school is doing not only with all students in a school, but also with specific groups of students attending that school, including students with disabilities.
-For example, families can see growth on PARCC for just students with disabilities, or for other specific groups of students: students who are at-risk, English learners, and all racial/ethnic groups within a school.
-The DC School Report Card includes these types of breakdowns for most student outcomes-related metrics (e.g., graduation rate, access and performance on Advanced Placement and International Baccalaureate courses, PARCC achievement, re-enrollment, etc.) The accessibility of this information about how all of our students are doing is an important part of the increased transparency requested by families.
+Families are able to view how a school is doing not only with all students in a school, but also with specific groups of students attending that school, including students with disabilities.
+For example, families can see growth on state assessments for just students with disabilities, or for other specific groups of students: students who are at-risk, English learners, and all racial/ethnic groups within a school.
+The DC School Report Card includes these types of breakdowns for most student outcomes-related metrics (e.g., graduation rate, access and performance on Advanced Placement and International Baccalaureate courses, state assessment performance, re-enrollment).
+The accessibility of this information about how all of our students are doing is an important part of the increased transparency requested by families.

 Can I use the DC School Report Card to find schools that are within walking distance of my home or workplace?

 Definitely!
 The DC School Report Card website includes a mapping feature that allows you to search schools near a specific address, and then filter or sort those schools by other characteristics you may be looking for in a school.

 Can I view multiple schools at once on the DC School Report Card website?

 Yes!
 You can select up to three schools to add to a special “compare” feature.
 The compare feature shows you key information about the selected schools, including the grades served, total school enrollment, STAR Rating, before and after school care, parent organization information, teacher experience, and school discipline data.
 OSSE included all of the elements most highly requested by families.

 What’s the difference between the DC School Report Card and My School DC, the common school lottery?